nxt-insurance/nxt_state_machine/README.md

   defuse CustomError, from: any_state, to: all_states

   event :approve do
+    # You can also defuse on event level
+    # defuse CustomError, from: %i[written submitted deleted], to: :approved

     transition from: %i[written submitted deleted], to: :approved do |headline:|
       # This will be save to the database even if defused CustomError is raised after
       article.update!(headline: headline)